Medical Series (Open to the Public)

 This series will contribute to your "medical literacy" and is co-sponsored with OLLI by the physicians and health care professionals of Providence St. Jude Medical Center and the physicians of UCI Health.
 Topics are related to issues of particular interest to people of retirement age.

-Tech Coordinator: Bill Reilly
+Tech Coordinator: TBD

 Topic, Date, Speaker